 - 1. Selects correct size to fit face.

 - 2. Pulls hair back from face.

 - 3. Places mask on face.

 - 4. Pulls head harness over the head.

 - 5. Adjusts straps to fit, not to tight.

 - 6. Checks for seal by putting regulator on mask with no air and breathing in, or blocking hose

 - 7. Adjusts straps as required to obtain seal

 - 8. Removes mask by lifting from chin and hauling out and away from face and head.

 - 9. Opens all straps fully.

-- 10. Explains how masks are to be cleaned:
+- 10. Explains how masks are to be cleaned per manufactures recommendations.

-- Wash in warm soapy water

-- Rinse in fresh water

-- Dry with soft rag

-- Spray with disinfectant, three pumps on each side

-- Replace on correct apparatus